Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 We might as well be ripped apart and reconstructed every nanosecond right where we stand.
 I'm not the same persion I was a nanosecond ago.
 If I start fretting about it I'd never get anything done ever again.

-Split-Brain Behavioral Experiments (Score:1)
+Split-Brain Behavioral Experiments (Score:2)

 Upload yer self to the cloud then...
 (Score:2)